rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/smb/smb_enumshares.md

 ### Credentialed

-As you can see in the previous scan, access is denied a most of the systems that are probed.
+As you can see in the previous scan, access is denied to most of the systems that are probed.
 Doing a Credentialed scan produces much different results.

 ```